-Sudden cardiac death (SCD) is a sudden, unexpected death caused by loss of heart function (sudden cardiac arrest).
-It is responsible for most ''natural deaths'' in the U.S., with about 325,000 adults dying each year.
+Sudden cardiac death (SCD) is a sudden, unexpected death caused by an abnormal heart rhythm (sudden cardiac arrest).
+It is a leading cause of death in the U.S., with about 295,000 adults dying each year.
 SCD is responsible for half of all heart disease deaths.

 SCD occurs most frequently in adults; the risk rises with age.
 SCD affects men twice as often as it does women.
-SCD is rare in children, affecting only one to two per 100,000 children each year.
+SCD is rare in children, although the exact prevalence is unknown.

 Sudden cardiac arrest can be reversed if treated within the first few minutes.
 The American Heart Association promotes these four steps, called ''the chain of survival:"

 - Early Access to Care.
 Quick contact with emergency care is essential.
 Call 911 (in most communities) or your local emergency number immediately.